Bira/octopus-carnival/_drafts/dnd-cartoon-pcs-intro.md

 to 1985, and it ran in Brazil as part of a children's show kind of thing in the late 80s and early 90s.
 It had excellent production values for the time, which is no wonder given that it was animated by Toei.
 I can't tell you much about the original voice cast, but the Brazilian one was pretty awesome.
-This is probably the game's most successful foray into mainstream media properties, as the movies they'd make 15 years later were kind of disappointing.
 A whole generation of Brazilian roleplayers probably owes their interest in the hobby to this show.
 I know I do!

-The plot synopsis for the show wouldn't be out of place in an isekai anime: a group of kids gets on a D&D ride in a theme part, a bizarre magical accident happens, and it transports them to a fantasy world.
+The plot synopsis for the show wouldn't be out of place in an isekai anime: a group of kids gets on a D&D ride in a theme park, the cart they're in goes into a portal, and they find themselves in a fantasy world.
 As soon as they arrive they're met by a powerful being who calls himself The Dungeon Master and given awesome magical weapons to help them survive.